AnggaR96s/Reforestation/README.md

-## What did the scarf say to the hat?
-You go on ahead, I am going to hang around a bit longer.
+## What do you call a duck that gets all A's?
+A wise quacker.